telvarost/AnnoyanceFix-StationAPI/README.md

 ## Installation using Prism Launcher

-1. Download an instance of babric for PrismMC/MultiMC: https://github.com/babric/prism-instance
+1. Download an instance of Babric for Prism Launcher: https://github.com/babric/prism-instance
 2. Install JAVA 17 and disable compatibility checks on the babric instance: https://adoptium.net/temurin/releases/
 3. Add StationAPI as a mod in the mod folder for the instance: https://jenkins.glass-launcher.net/view/all/job/StationAPI/lastSuccessfulBuild/
 4. Add this mod to the mod folder for the instance: